 For agile projects, you can use a Scrum/Kanban agile planning board to manage your user stories, features, acceptance tests, tasks and incidents:

-For waterfall projects, you have a traditional task GANTT chart available to see the releases and tasks scheduled over a timeline, with progress indicators.
+For waterfall projects, you have a traditional task Gantt chart available to see the releases and tasks scheduled over a timeline, with progress indicators.
 The Gantt chart can display the releases and phases in a timeline view:

 For hybrid projects, you can use both views (requirements hierarchy and planning board, release Gantt charts, PERT charts) at the same time using the same data.

 In a traditional waterfall project, you have phases such as: